andrew/ultimate-awesome/README.md

 - [awesome-json-rpc](https://github.com/shanejonas/awesome-json-rpc) - Curated list of JSON-RPC resources.
 - [awesome-springboard-capstones](https://github.com/springboard-curriculum/awesome-springboard-capstones) - Place for collecting great projects/capstones from previous springboard students. .
 - [marvelorder](https://github.com/ThatGuySam/marvelorder) - Keeps track of previous and upcoming Marvel Movies and Series ordered by release, chronologically, by Official Disney+ In Universe Timeline, and more. .
+- [awesome-serverless-gpu](https://github.com/viktorfa/awesome-serverless-gpu) - Curated list of services and platforms for serverless GPU and AI inference.
 - [awesome-flake-parts](https://github.com/wearetechnative/awesome-flake-parts) - A curated list of awesome flake-parts resources, modules, and examples.
 Flake-parts is a framework for writing Nix Flakes.
 - [awesome-llm-agent-security](https://github.com/wearetyomsmnv/awesome-llm-agent-security) - All about llm-agents security,attack,vulnerabilities and how to do them for cybersecurity.
 - [awesome-seedream-4.5](https://github.com/YouMind-OpenLab/awesome-seedream-4.5) - 🍌 100+ hand-picked Seedream 4.5 prompts with images, multilingual support, and instant gallery preview.
 The best Nano Banana Pro alternative — only 1/3 the cost.
 Open-source prompt engineering library.